What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Locals: Highly multi-ethnic population, some of whom are not too jolly (Chinese).
 Very helpful in general, although a bit paranoid at times.

-• Other travellers: Typical SE Asian teens & backpackers on transit between Asia and other parts of the world.
-Plus a fair amount of older travellers stopping off between Australia and Europe and an ever increasing number of Asian tourist.
+• Other travellers: Typical SE Asian teens & backpackers in transit between Asia and other parts of the world.
+Plus a fair amount of older travellers stopping off between Australia and Europe and an ever increasing number of Asian tourists.

 • Tourist factor: 6/10